 3,200 MKR Tokens donated on the last day of the year to fund masters and PHD research

-On the final day of 2019, approximately $1.3 million in cryptocurrency was donated by Carnegie Mellon Class of 2014 Alumni Nikolai Mushegian in the form of 3,200 MKR tokens (Valued at around $430 USD each).
-This is likely the largest known and publicly acknowledged donation of cryptocurrency to a higher educational institution for 2019.
+On the last day of 2019, around $1.3 million in cryptocurrency was donated by Carnegie Mellon Class of 2014 Alumni Nikolai Mushegian in the form of 3,200 MKR tokens (Valued at around $430 USD each).
+This is one of the largest known, and publicly acknowledged, donations of cryptocurrency to a higher educational institution for 2019.

 What is MKR?

 MKR is a cryptocurrency governance token as part of the Maker DAO on the Ethereum Blockchain to minimise the price volatility of the stablecoin DAI (A fully collateral backed cryptocurrency token where it’s value is kept predictable compared the US Dollar).